ulises-jimenez07/coding_exercises/code_patterns.md

 - 25. Reverse Nodes in k-Group - [Solution](leet_code/linked_lists/25_reverse_nodes_k_groups.py)
 - 24. Swap Nodes in Pairs - [Solution](leet_code/linked_lists/24_swap_nodes_pairs.py)
 - 61. Rotate List - [Solution](leet_code/linked_lists/61_rotate_list.py)

+### Flattening Multi-Level Lists
+**When to use:** Merging nested list structures in-place

+**How it works:** Iterate through the list.
+When a node has a child, find the end of the child list and connect it back to the current node's next.
+This simplifies the structure while traversing.

+**LeetCode Problems:**
+- 430. Flatten a Multilevel Doubly Linked List

 ## Tree Patterns